 Evolution of a crisis

 In the 1990s, the pharmaceutical development of opioids, coupled with reassurance that these medications would not be addictive, drove up prescription rates.
 By the time the healthcare profession realized the addictive properties of these medications, overdose was on the rise.
-So much so that by 2017 47,000 individuals died of overdose from prescription and street drug abuse.
-Another 1.7 million Americans abused these prescription medications and more than 600,000 abused heroin (in some cases, concurrently).
+So much so that by 2017 - 47,000 individuals died of an overdose from prescription and street drug abuse.
+Another 1.7 million Americans abused these prescription medications, and more than 600,000 abused heroin (in some cases, concurrently).